 Why do I need a Fox Kit?

 up to me between classes and ask what they should include in their personal

 survival kit.
 These are people who already have considerable experience

-in austere environments and most of whom are furnished
+in austere environments and most of whom are furnished with military kits

 But you don't go into the same places as our military?

 ski, fly aircraft, drive a car or do any type of activity outdoors?
 If

-you do, you will find yourself in the same types of
+you do, you will find yourself in the same types of environments as our

-is why you need a Fox Kit.
+you need a Fox Kit.
 Our kits are designed for your environment and activities.

 don't worry.
 We offer expert training.
 We will teach you what you need

 Times are changing.
 We find ourselves in an unstable

 that anything bad is coming our way but it sure gives a calming feeling